rust-lang/rfcs/text/0000-rust-for-linux-project-goal-2024h2.md

 The overall goal is **resolving the biggest blockers to Linux building on stable Rust** via the following steps:

 * [stabilizing support for arbitrary `self` types and unsizeable smart pointers](#stable-support-for-rfls-customized-arc-type), thus permitting ergonomic support for [in-place linked lists](https://rust-for-linux.com/arc-in-the-linux-kernel) on stable;
-* [stabilizing features for labeled goto in inline assembler and extended `offset_of!` support](#labeled-goto-in-inline-assembler-and-extended-offset_of-support), needed for various bts of low-level coding;
+* [stabilizing features for labeled goto in inline assembler and extended `offset_of!` support](#labeled-goto-in-inline-assembler-and-extended-offset_of-support), needed for various bits of low-level coding;
 * [adding Rust For Linux project on Rust CI](#rfl-on-rust-ci), thus ensuring we don't accidentally cause regressions for this highly visible project (done!);
 * [stabilizing support for pointers to statics in constants](#pointers-to-statics-in-constants), permitting the construction of vtables for kernel modules;
-* [code-generation features and compiler options](#code-generation-features-and-compiler-options), allowing Rust to match the compilers given to gcc/clang when building the kernel;
+* [code-generation features and compiler options](#code-generation-features-and-compiler-options), allowing Rust to match the compiler flags given to gcc/clang when building the kernel;
 * and, if possible, [stabilize options for building core/alloc with fewer features](#custom-builds-of-corealloc-with-specialized-configuration-options), allowing the kernel to forbid infallible allocation and other aspects of the standard libraries that it does not want (this requires further investigation).

 Approving this goal implies agreement from the [Lang][], [Compiler][], and [Libs-API][] teams to the items marked as ![Team][] in the table of work items, along with potentially other design meetings as needed.